sourcery-ai/sourcery/README.md

 Up and running in 1 minute.
 Just follow this [link](https://github.com/apps/sourcery-ai/installations/new) and select your repos.

-Or for a quick demo, ⭐ this repo, and Sourcery will refactor your most starred public python repo and send you a pull request.
+Or for an instant demo, ⭐ this repo, and Sourcery will refactor your most starred public python repo and send you a pull request.

 ## IDE Integration
 Sourcery integrates into your editor to refactor your code as you write it.